tips & trends

 To soften your cuticles, apply a drop of essie apricot cuticle oil to every nail.
 With an orange wood stick or a clean stainless steel cuticle pusher, gently guide any overgrown cuticle back into place.
 Always remember that our cuticles are a protective barrier, preventing bacteria from entering our bodies.
 Some people have thin, barely visible cuticles while others naturally grow thicker, but both are healthy when cared for properly, so don’t over push!

 Did you know?
-Previously, we believed that soaking our nails in water was the best way to begin a manicure and soften cuticles – this is a myth!
+Previously, we believed that soaking our nails in water was the best way to begin a pedicure and soften cuticles – this is a myth!
 Soaking our nails causes them to absorb water and expand, so the nail may not contract back to their true size for another 24 hrs.
 Polishing right after could mean less wear.
 Water also puffs out our cuticles, preventing a thorough clean up and it can also spread infection if you happen to have a cut on your finger.
 For many reasons, go waterless!

 step 4: exfoliate the nail, trim, hydrate + cleanse